-- Read "Electrical Safety" on page 4 and "Handling Static-Sensitive Devices" on page 5. - Read the instructions that come with the new system memory. - Turn the computer and all other connected devices off. - Disconnect all cables attached to the computer and remove the computer cover (see Chapter 2, "Preparing to Install and Remove Options" on page 6). - Read "Accessing the System Board" on page 15.
+Read "Electrical Safety" on page 4 and "Handling Static-Sensitive Devices" on page 5.

+Read the instructions that come with the new system memory.

+Disconnect all cables attached to the computer and remove the computer cover (see Chapter 2, "Preparing to Install and Remove Options" on page 6).

-Note: For information on memory configuration, see "Memory Configurations" on page 16.
+For information on memory configuration, see "Memory Configuration" on page 20.

-- 1 See "Identifying Parts on the System Board" on page 14 to locate the memory connectors on the system board. - 2 If an adapter, the air baffle, or cables restrict your access to the memory connectors, you might have to remove them. - To remove an adapter, see "Removing Adapters" on page 41. - To remove the air baffle, see "Removing and Replacing the Air Baffle" on page 31. - 3 Be sure the retaining clips are in the open position, as shown in the right-hand illustration below.
+- 1 See "Identifying Parts on the System Board" on page 15 to locate the memory connectors on the system board. - 2 If an adapter, the air baffle, or cables restrict your access to the memory connectors, you might have to remove them.

+To remove an adapter, see "Removing Adapters" on page 42.

+To remove the air baffle, see "Removing and Replacing the Air Baffle" on page 17.

+3 Be sure the retaining clips are in the open position, as shown in the right-hand illustration below.
 If the retaining clips are perpendicular with the connector, push outward on them until they click open.

-- 4 Touch the static-protective package containing the DIMM to any unpainted metal surface in the computer, and then remove the DIMM. - 5 Position the DIMM above the connector so that the two notches on the bottom edge of the DIMM align properly with the connector. - 6 Firmly push the DIMM straight into the connector until the retaining clips pop closed and snugly fit around both ends of the DIMM.
+4 Touch the static-protective package containing the DIMM to any unpainted metal surface in the computer, and then remove the DIMM.

+- 5 Position the DIMM above the connector so that the two notches on the bottom edge of the DIMM align properly with the connector. - 6 Firmly push the DIMM straight into the connector until the retaining clips pop closed and snugly fit around both ends of the DIMM.

-- 7 To replace the air baffle, see "Removing and Replacing the Air Baffle" on page 31. - 8 To install another DIMM, repeat the steps above. - 9 Go to the device-record form in Using Your IntelliStation M Pro and record the appropriate information.
+- 7 To replace the air baffle, see "Removing and Replacing the Air Baffle" on page 17. - 8 To install another DIMM, repeat the steps above. - 9 Go to the device-record form in IntelliStation M Pro User Guide and record the appropriate information.